bitloops/blog/articles/svgs-are-not-images-they-are-a-graphics-language.md

 2. **Use semantic primitives** (`circle`, `rect`, `polygon`) before reaching for `<path>`
 3. **Separate geometry from presentation** using CSS for styling
 4. **Master `viewBox`** to unlock resolution-independent graphics
-5. **Think in systems** — SVG is a programming model, not just a file format
+5. **Think in systems** — SVG is a graphics language, not just a file format
+6. **Prefer SVG over bitmap formats** whenever possible - if something can be represented as SVG, it usually should be.

 The next time you need an icon, a chart, a loader, or an interactive graphic, **reach for SVG**.
 It's not just an image format — it's a full-featured graphics API living in your browser.